rituraj-navindgikar/ML/README.md

 - therefore we combine those into a new feature and delete the old features

 # This Python Notebook uses 2 Supervised learning Approaches to train and test [housing.csv]() file
-- 1. LINEAR REGRESSION
+- LINEAR REGRESSION
-- 2. RANDOM FOREST REGRESSOR
+- RANDOM FOREST REGRESSOR
+- XGBoost